 Also, make sure that your pitch deck emphasizes where the investor’s money is going to be spent and why it is needed.
 This is the use of proceeds.
 You need a clear and detailed breakdown.

 An investor meeting can be anything including a phone call, a conversation over coffee, or even a full pitch deck presentation at a partners meeting.
 Too many founders feel that when they’re meeting with an investor in a more informal way, this means they won’t be challenged significantly.

 Nothing could be further from the truth when thinking about how to prepare for investor meetings.
 No matter the setting, the investor is always going to challenge you.
 They will want to pressure test your ideas, your ability to think on your feet, and the depth of your business plan.
 Keep in mind that investors are always looking for reasons to not invest in you.

 In doing this, they are going to ask you tough questions.
 You need to be prepared for those questions.
 This means not getting flustered.
 It also means having concise and truthful answers to important business questions at hand.

 Remember, investors are smart.
 This is especially true of venture capitalists who have negotiated the business world effectively.
 You need to be truthful, even when the truth may paint a less rosy picture of your business.
-Learn also how venture capital works.
-In the video below I cover this in detail.

 You’ll also need to look at your business plan and your pitch deck.
 Put yourself in the shoes of investors.
 What are the weaknesses of your business plan?
 What are its biggest challenges?
 How will you overcome them?